“Smart and attractive packaging of spices might victimize you and play with your health.”

-For say, did you know that ‘Sudan 1’ used as red dye in chilli powder is described as 3rd category carcinogen?
+For say, did you know that ‘Sudan 1’ used as red dye in chili powder is described as a 3rd category carcinogen?
 Also, the expensive saffron strands available at retail outlets is dyed with desiccated maize cobs tendrils?

 On Your Detective Mode!

 Usually delivered in powdered texture, spices make it real-easy to be mixed with ‘fillers’ to earn huge profits.
 Seller’s might cheat right under your nose and you won’t be able to detect the same.
 When food adulteration is considered, especially spices, sawdust, flour and other ingredients are added as ‘fillers’ in spices.
 Substandard spices are used in powdered form with wise packaging at high prices.
 Indirectly, compromising on the quality.

 Hence, it becomes essential to detect food adulteration.
 Honestly speaking, it might ruin your health and those of others associated with you.
 Enduring usage of adulterated spices may result in stomach disorders, ulcers, diarrhea, liver dysfunction, and in worst cases, it might cause cancer and poor heart health.